starrv/CreateProfile/README.md

-# CreateProfilePicture
+# CreateProfile

-Create a profile picture for yourself.
+Create profile pictures for yourself.
+Note that due to the cost of web hosting, the web application may not be available.